innerbytes/idajs/Ida/README.template.md

 The first 2 tools are essential for writing LBA 2 mods.
 They've also proven very useful while developing {{{ida}}} itself and the [Samples](#5-idajs-samples).

-1. [LBAArchitect][architect] - An editor and viewer for LBA 1 and LBA 2 game data files.
+1. [LBArchitect][architect] - An editor and viewer for LBA 1 and LBA 2 game data files.
 This is an essential local tool when you are writing your own story in LBA game or modding existing one.
     - Useful to quickly explore indoor scenes, objects, zones, waypoints.
     - No internet connection needed, works offline.
     - Can read all the original Live and Move scripts on the indoor locations.
-    - Using LBAArchitect you can also find the ids of the Actors models and animations - it displays named annotations for Actor entities.
+    - Using LBArchitect you can also find the ids of the Actors models and animations - it displays named annotations for Actor entities.
     - **Limitation**: limited to indoor locations only for LBA 2.
 For outdoor locations use the next project.

 2. https://lba2remake.net/ - LBA 2 Remake project website.
 It has a very powerful in-browser scene viewer/editor with a lot of features.